charles-fox/OpenCL-Tutorials/README.md

 ```

 ## About OpenCL verions
-The single file CL/cl2.hpp contains bindings for ALL of the 1.0, 1.2 and 2.0 APIs
+The single file CL/cl2.hpp contains bindings for ALL of the 1.0, 1.2 and 2.0 APIs.

 There are ways to specify which APIs will be used:  https://github.khronos.org/OpenCL-CLHPP/

 CL1.2 ref card:  https://www.khronos.org/files/opencl-1-2-quick-reference-card.pdf

 The tutorial base codes use OpenCL1.2 API, via the cl2.hpp emulation layer.
 (This hpp is provided on ubuntu by the opencl-headers package.)

 Tutes 2 and 4 need the CImg and Boost.compute libraries to be installed.